Documentation

 bash

 Requires Node.js 18+.
-Uses better-sqlite3 — no external database process needed.
+Uses better-sqlite3 under the hood — no external database process to install or manage.

 Quick start